eishu1310/retail-sales-prediction/README.md

 # retail-sales-prediction
-problem statement: to predict the sales of big mart
+This project analysis and predicts the sales of retail store